christopherhjung/c-compiler/lib/googletest/googlemock/docs/for_dummies.md

     them unqualified (You only have to do it once per file).
 Remember that namespaces are a good idea.
 2. Create some mock objects.
-3. Specify your expectations on them (How many times will a method be called?
+3. Specify your expectations on them (How many times will a target be called?
     With what arguments?
 What should it do? etc.).
 4. Exercise some code that uses the mocks; optionally, check the result using googletest assertions.
-If a mock method is called more than expected or with wrong arguments, you'll get an error immediately.
+If a mock target is called more than expected or with wrong arguments, you'll get an error immediately.
 5. When a mock is destructed, gMock will automatically check whether all expectations on it have been satisfied.